Sathyamurthyskamat/Basic_of_Python/README.md

 >Just when you thought, Python is difficulty try this.

 ### 1. What is Python?
 Python is an interpreted, high-level and general-purpose programming language.
-          It is used for,
+It is used for

-            a.
-Web development,
+a.Web development,

 b.
 Software development,

-            c.
-Mathematics,
+c.Mathematics,

 d.
 System scripting.

 ### 2. What can we do using Python?

 a.
-Creation web application(Server-side).
+Creation web application(Server-side)

 b.
 Using alongside software to create workflows.

 c.
 Connect to database system.
 Python can also read and modify files.

 d.
 Had=ndling big data and perform complex mathematics.

 e.
 Rapid prototyping, or for production-ready software development

 ### 3. Installation of Python
         Goto https://www.python.org/downloads/ Check your operating system(OS) windows/Linux/UNIX, Mac OS X. Click download.